rya-sge/access-denied/_posts/2023-09-26-EIP-4844-Proto-Danksharding.md

 #### Attack of 51%

-An attacker wishes to perform an 51% attack on a specific shard would still have to  control 51% of the entire validator set, otherwise their chances of  having their validators randomly assigned to the same shard are near  zero. [[2. domothy.com/blobspace/](https://domothy.com/blobspace/)]
+An attacker wishes to perform a 51% attack on a specific shard would still have to  control 51% of the entire validator set, otherwise their chances of  having their validators randomly assigned to the same shard are near  zero. [[2. domothy.com/blobspace/](https://domothy.com/blobspace/)]

 ## Danksharding